The Box, Blocked

 One of the reasons, of course, is the dreaded condition of “blocking the box,” wherein drivers get caught out in the intersection on a red signal, thus obstructing the competing flow.
 This is fairly chronic behavior: One study found that at nine of Manhattan’s ten busiest intersections, some 3000 vehicles blocked the box over a nine hour period.

 I kept experiencing this on a recent approach to the Holland Tunnel during the evening peak.
 As I stared at the large signs, warning of points off the license and fines, I found myself wondering if there were any more novel solutions beyond mere punishment (and there have been calls to increase ticketing of box-blockers).
 Was there a Nudge-style solution?
 I’m not sure the recent Nudge for speed reduction would work here, but maybe there’s something else?

 While we’re on the subject of carrots rather than sticks, I was intrigued by this notice from the Times of India.
 On August 1st, in Hyderabad, drivers who obey the laws will be rewarded with a favorite Indian sweet: ” To get the lip-smacking dood peda, all you have to do is wear a helmet, carry original driving licence, RC, PUC certificate and insurance papers.”
 I dunno, maybe NYC traffic cops could give out Jolly Ranchers at intersections to drivers who don’t stray into the box?

 This entry was posted on Friday, August 1st, 2008 at 2:57 pm and is filed under Traffic Enforcement, Traffic Engineering, Traffic Laws.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.